ferblape/filtered_collections/README.md

 ## Basic usage

-After installing it a new initializer will be copied into your `config/initializers` folder.
-That initalizer loads every file in `lib/collections` with extension `*.rb` and calls its method `self.set_callbacks` that we'll explain down.
+After installing it a new initialiser will be copied into your `config/initializers` folder.
+That initialiser loads every file in `lib/collections` with extension `*.rb` and calls its method `self.set_callbacks` that we'll explain down.

 As we said before, the idea is that the collections belong_to the objects of a class.
 For example, I want that a given user has a collection of the reviews created only by his friends.
 I can indicate this by adding: